 PMPM: Can you tell readers what opening plans are?

 SP: We’re on target to be ready by PMPM’s reopening in April.
 There’s a lot of technology involved and we want to make sure we’ve worked out any issues before people start interacting with it.
 We’ll likely do a soft opening, then plan a large social event in the foreseeable future.
 We’re considering a few ideas, incorporating speakers, hand drummers, native and colonial food, maybe museum cast members in period wardrobe.

 PMPM: Where can folks see some of your other work?

 SP: We have an exhibit at the New England Historical Genealogical Society on Newbury Street in Boston.
 We just finished one focused on female historical figures at Pilgrim Hall Museum in Plymouth.
 The Mohegan Sun Museum, Long Museum, Box Museums; folks can check our website for more examples.

-“Our Story: The Complicated Relationship of the Indigenous Wampanoag and the Mayflower Pilgrims,” opens at the Pilgrim Monument and Provincetown Museum in April.
-Check back for updates, including details on our grand opening.
+“Our Story: The Complicated Relationship of the Indigenous Wampanoag and the Mayflower Pilgrims,” opened at the Pilgrim Monument and Provincetown Museum in 2020.